Critical illness rider: What it is, how it works, is it worth it?

 What’s the difference between critical illness insurance and a critical illness rider?

 Critical illness insurance is a standalone policy that exists exclusively to provide financial assistance to you in case you’re diagnosed with a qualifying critical illness.
-The only way you’ll claim a benefit for this type of policy is if you’re diagnosed with a qualifying critical illness when the policy is active.
+The only way you’ll claim a benefit for this type of policy is if you’re diagnosed with a qualifying critical illness while the policy is active.

 What’s the difference between a critical illness rider and a long-term care rider?